WANT TO SAVE THIS RECIPE?

 - Prepare the chicken.
 Season the chicken with salt and pepper.
 Coat both sides with flour, shaking off the excess.

-- Heat 1 tablespoon oil in a Dutch oven or braising pot over medium heat.
+- Heat 2 tablespoons oil in a Dutch oven or braising pot over medium heat.
 Sear the chicken until browned on both sides.
 Remove the chicken and set aside.
+You may have to brown the chicken in batches.

 - In the same pot, add the sliced onion and garlic and saute until the onion is softened, about 5 minutes.
 Add back the chicken along with the beer, canned tomatoes, canned diced green peppers, brown sugar, chili powder, paprika, cumin, chipotle and adobo sauces, and oregano.
 Cover the pot and bring it to a boil.
 Reduce the heat to low and continue to simmer for 20 minutes or until the chicken is done.